 Concentration Worked Example

 This worked example covers Concentration Worked Example within Moles & Calculations for GCSE Chemistry.
-Revise Moles & Calculations in Quantitative Chemistry for GCSE Chemistry with 22 exam-style questions and 20 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+Revise Moles & Calculations in Quantitative Chemistry for GCSE Chemistry with 27 exam-style questions and 20 flashcards.
+This topic shows up very often in GCSE exams, so students should be able to explain it clearly, not just recognise the term.
 It is section 14 of 17 in this topic.
 Treat this as a marking guide for what examiners are looking for, not just a fact list.

 🧮 Concentration Worked Example